 Atlantis, autonomous truck, autonomous future

-Atlantis, as mentioned, will have a level 5 autonomy without compartments for the driver.
-It will be very useful for shipping perishable items to predetermined addresses without the need for human intervention.
-The electric truck has a truly unconventional style, unlike anything I've seen so far.
+Atlantis, as mentioned, will have level 5 autonomy without compartments for the driver.
+It will be very useful for shipping perishable items to pre-established addresses without the need for human intervention.
+The electric truck has a truly unconventional style, different from anything I have seen so far.

-For once, Elon Musk's stuff (think Cybertruck or Tesla semi-trailer truck prototypes) have only to learn.
+For once, Elon Musk's stuff (think Cybertruck or Tesla semi-trailer truck prototypes) just needs to be learned.
 By the way, Elon: the year is almost over, but level 5 autonomous driving wasn't it practically done?

 The key element of its appearance?
 The two huge wheels positioned right on the back.
-They're as big as the truck, practically.
+They're as big as the truck, basically.
 What are they for?
-I mean, the concept is that the wheels can also move independently of each other, but these big rims could be a major problem on uneven ground.
+I mean, the concept foresees that the wheels can also move independently of each other, but these large rims could represent a significant problem on uneven terrain.
 I don't dare think about replacement or maintenance.